Guglielmo Nasi

 Guglielmo Ciro Nasi (21 February 1879 – 21 September 1971) was an Italian general who fought in Italian East Africa during World War II.

 Biography

-Nasi was born in Civitavecchia, Latium.
-In 1912 he was sent to Libya as a Captain with the 8th Artillery Regiment and the following year was decorated for valor at the action at Safsaf.
+Nasi was born in Civitavecchia, Lazio.
+In 1912 he was sent to Libya as a Captain with the 8th Artillery Regiment and the following year was decorated for valour at the action at Safsaf.
 He fought in the First World War and ended the conflict as a Lieutenant-Colonel.
 From 1924–1928, he was the military representative of the Italian Regio Esercito (Royal Army) in Paris.

 In 1928, Nasi was sent to the Italian colonies as Chief-of-Staff for the Colonial Troops and was Vice-Governor of Cyrenaica in 1934–1935, Governor of Harar from 1936–1939, and Governor of Shewa in 1939–1940.
 He also served as a Vice-Governor of Italian East Africa from 1939.
 Nasi promoted a moral reformation of the military and civil administration and he showed notable skills in dealing with indigenous chiefs.